-Read about physical health difficulties that may arise for an epileptic child, and how to help.
+Read about physical health difficulties that may arise in a child with epilepsy, and how to help.
 Physical health concerns can be discussed with a treatment team.

 There are a number of concerns that arise around scoliosis.
 Find out how these different concerns rank among the patients, their families and their surgeons.